Travelers fly in to McGhee Tyson to enjoy Great American Eclipse

 Everyone is making sure they're ready before the big day Monday.

-Airport officials say it's just another travel day for pilots and staff but they're also busy with people going to Dale Earnhardt Jr.'s last race at Bristol.
+Airport officials say it's just another travel day for pilots and staff, but they're also busy with people going to watch Dale Earnhardt Jr.'s last race at Bristol.

 © 2017 WBIR.COM